mohammad-awad-ds/mohammad-awad-ds/README.md

-- 👋 Hi, I’m @mohammad-awad-ds, I hold a Chemical Engineering B.Sc. degree.
+- 👋 Hi, I’m @mohammad-awad-ds, I hold a B.Sc. in Chemical Engineering.
 - 👀 I’m interested in machine learning applications in energy, chemical and environmental data projects.
-- 🌱 I’m currently learning online and I'm planning to pursue a graduate degree.
+- 🌱 I’m currently pursuing a graduate degree in Data Science.
 - 💞️ I’m planning to collaborate on interesting projects in the future.
 - 📫 You can reach me at m.28.awad@gmail.com